kpierczy/bash-utils/readme.md

 # Dependencies
 BashUtils uses [shpec](https://github.com/rylnd/shpec) (version 0.3.1) to implement unit tests for the library.
 Unit tests for bash scripts?
 Yeah, I have never expected that I would every write something like that too .-.

+# Plan

+1. Finish "parseargs" module
+2. Rewrite options' parsing usage in the library
+3. Rewrite /bin scripts to follow the new library scheme